JoseZaqITB/zettelNotes-memo-pad/cv_gameplay_engineer_01.md

 **Generalist Programmer: Cooperative Video game**

-[Cooperative Video Game](https://youtu.be/x52B7i9lDeU?si=wF73eQ15sVi1oAVK) is a game build in unreal engine using blueprint.
+[Cooperative Video Game](https://youtu.be/x52B7i9lDeU?si=wF73eQ15sVi1oAVK) is a networked gameplay build in unreal engine using blueprint.
-- Develop the script to connect players to the server
+- Develop a networked gameplay, connect two players in a local network using unreal engine commands
 - Design interactive items with a particular action ( change player team, open gates, create objects )
 - Design a level using items in a way that the players in the server has to cooperate
+- Discover the way to develop a user interface to customize the keyboard keys with Blueprint

 ## Professional Experience
 ---